alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 What if we didn’t come down?
 What if we made this our life?

-But that’s not the point of the mountain -- we have to come down and return to our normal lives, or the mountain becomes our normal life.
+But that’s not the point of the mountain -- we have to come down and return to our normal lives, or the mountain *becomes* our normal life.
 If we stayed, the mountain would stop seeming special and start to feel mundane.
 (How many people see less of their home than tourists, because it doesn't seem remarkable to them?)

 The mountaintop is a place to escape from our lives, yes, but also a place to learn and grow.
-We come back down, and we bring the changes with us.
+We come back down, and we need to bring the changes with us.
-We use our experience on the mountaintop to find ways to make our normal life better.
+We need to use our experience on the mountaintop to find ways to make our normal life better.

 We had an amazing moment, and eventually it's over, and that's sad.
-What comes next is focusing on the lessons we learned, the friendships we created, the experiences we had – and how we make those part of our lives, and use them to become a better person.
+What comes next is focusing on the lessons we learned, the friendships we built, the experiences we had – and how we bring those into our lives, and use them to become a better person.

 <figure style="width: 600px;">
   {%